SQream/sqream_docs/sql/sql_statements/dml_commands/copy_from.rst

 CSV Support
 ===========

-By default, SQream DB's CSV parser can handle `RFC 4180 standard CSVs <https://tools.ietf.org/html/rfc4180>`_ , but can also be modified to support non-standard CSVs (with multi-character delimiters, unquoted fields, etc).
+By default, Blue's CSV parser can handle `RFC 4180 standard CSVs <https://tools.ietf.org/html/rfc4180>`_ , but can also be modified to support non-standard CSVs (with multi-character delimiters, unquoted fields, etc).

 All CSV files should be prepared according to these recommendations: